TV-Rename/tvrename/about.md

 * Create web searches to help you find missing TV Show files
 * Tell you how long you'll have to wait until the next episode of a TV Show airs

-To do all this clever stuff TVRename makes extensive use of data from [TheTVDB.com](http://thetvdb.com "Visit thetvdb.com"), without their database and API this tool would not exist!
+**To do all this clever stuff TVRename makes extensive use of data from [TheTVDB.com](http://thetvdb.com "Visit thetvdb.com"), without their database and API this tool would not exist!
+Please support them!**

- **PLEASE SUPPORT THEM IN ANY WAY YOU CAN!**